This brilliant meal planning trick takes just minutes and will help you save both time and money by streamlining your weeknight dinners.

 Last night?
 My kids ate Shrimp Scampi instead of takeout pizza because I had the ingredients on hand!

-Monday: Soup & Sandwich Night -- I will be experimenting with the dozens of ideas from my favorite cookbook Enlightened Soup and pairing it either with a homemade bread from this bread machine baking book or with fresh baked biscuits from a tube or a grilled sandwich.
-(When warmer weather comes around this will switch to Salad for Dinner Night and still involve fresh bread.)
+Monday: Soup & Sandwich Night -- I will be experimenting with the dozens of ideas from my favorite soup and bread machine cookbooks.
 Please note: these are books I've already had in my library but which were collecting dust!

 Tuesday: Crockpot Night -- This is one of our busy after-school days.
 I will plan ahead in the morning so something hot is waiting for us when we get home.